Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 Key Points:

-• The dead deposit must be at least 1e9 shares (approximately $10 equivalent)
+• The dead deposit must be at least 1e9 shares for assets with more than 9 decimals, or 1e12 shares otherwise (approximately $1 equivalent).

 • This check should be performed during vault integration/whitelisting, not on every transaction